gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

-## Supplement B: Standard Candle Calibration
+## Calibration of a Standard Candle

 &nbsp;&nbsp;&nbsp;&nbsp;To estimate the single-cell MscL abundance via microscopy, we needed to determine a calibration factor that could translate